 Looking for a fun way to practice alphabet sounds using letter tiles?
 Try this!

-Since my Three likes digging in sensory bins, I buried letter tiles in a box of colored rice (the container of dried rice is from a sample I received at Sensory Box 4 Tots).
+Since my Three likes digging in sensory bins, I buried letter tiles in a box of colored rice.

 I designed a page with a single picture for each letter of the alphabet and made the grid just the right size so that a letter tile could fit in each rectangle.
 (If you don’t have plastic tiles, you can print free letter tiles from this post.)